radius-project/blog/radblog/content/posts/2024/radius-workload-identity-support/index.md

 ### Radius and AWS IRSA

 Radius enables management of AWS resources as part of your application.
-In order to achieve this, Radius stores two essential pieces of information -
+In order to achieve this, Radius stores two essential pieces of information:

 1. Cloud Provider Scope: This is the AWS account ID and region to which the AWS resources are deployed.
 Cloud Provider Scope is stored as part of Radius environment.
 2. AWS Credential: This is the ARN for the AWS IAM role Radius will use.
 The role defines what actions are allowed within the AWS account.
 The IAM role is assumed by Radius to deploy the AWS resources.